elastic/elastic-otel-node/packages/instrumentation-openai/README.md

 const sdk = new NodeSDK({
     spanProcessor: new tracing.SimpleSpanProcessor(new tracing.ConsoleSpanExporter()),
     instrumentations: [
+        // HTTP instrumentation is not required, but it can be interesting to see
-        new HttpInstrumentation(),
+        // openai and http spans in the trace. new HttpInstrumentation(),
         new OpenAIInstrumentation({
             // See below for OpenAI instrumentation configuration.